Out of stock

 At the core of the MediaTek Helio G35 chipset with the Power VR 8320 GPU, along with 2 gigabytes of RAM and 32 gigabytes of EMMC, 5.1 storage.
 Performance is sufficient for most basic tasks like social media and other light apps.
 When it comes to multitasking, the low amount of RAM takes at stolen, several things are happening in the background at once, but if you’re not at the juggle through different apps, it should work just fine.

 For power, it comes with a 5,000 mAh battery which supports 10watt charging.
-This huge capacity combined with the new resolution screen and power-efficient chipset provides an easy 2-day battery life.
+This huge capacity combined with the new resolution screen and power-efficient chipset provide an easy 2-day battery life.
 Charging however is slow given the limited 10-watt power delivery.
 Standard video loop tests see Realme C11 give a total of 25 hours and 31 minutes of playback making this device a good companion for continuous multimedia consumption.
 Charging the device up from 0% takes two hours and 58 minutes to reach a full battery.

 Check out Realme smartphones in Kenya